KamiK4M1/KamiK4M1/README.md

 ### Hellooo 👋

-## My name is Kami I'm a programmer that 16 y/o but I'm newbie of web development
+## My name is Kami I'm a programmer that 16 y/o but I'm beginner of web development
 ## Plan to be CEDT at Chulalongkorn University

 [![Kami github stats](https://github-readme-stats.vercel.app/api?username=KamiK4M1)](https://github.com/KamiK4M1)